-At the time of this recording housing prices in Colorado can be quite shocking, especially if you are moving here from another state.
+In the current market, housing prices in Colorado can be quite shocking, especially if you are moving here from another state.

-It feels like you get so little square footage for the money — we get it, this was one of our concerns too.
+It feels like you get so little square footage for the money.
+And I totally get it, this was one of my concerns too.

-On the flip side, it can seem more affordable if you are moving to Colorado from a more expensive state, like California.
+On the flip side, the housing prices here can seem more affordable if you are moving from a more expensive state, like California.

-Whether you are a native or a transplant to Colorado, there are pros and cons to consider to see if buying a house in Colorado is still a good investment.
+Whether you are a native or a transplant to Colorado, there are pros and cons you need to consider.

 This way you can be sure of the city and area you want to live, and have time to understand the market, before making such a large investment.